Skip to content ↓

 • Criteria: Waivers may be granted when the travel is academically essential (e.g., required dissertation fieldwork with no alternative) or presents a unique and compelling educational opportunity where the benefits outweigh the risks.

 • Application process: The application must include a detailed travel itinerary, a compelling explanation of the necessity or educational benefit of the travel, all required endorsements, a preliminary risk analysis, and evidence of risk mitigation measures.
-Waiver applications should be submitted at least 30 days before the proposed date of departure.
+Waiver applications should also address any foreign travel security risks and attach a field research safety plan if available.
+Waiver applications should be submitted 60 days before the proposed departure date; applications submitted less than 30 days in advance may not be reviewed.

 • Review: Completed waiver applications with all required endorsements will be reviewed by MIT’s High-Risk Travel Committee, which will forward the request (with a recommendation to approve or deny) to the Vice Chancellor for Undergraduate and Graduate Education for a final decision.
 There is no appeals process.